Search

 Add target

 Select a target.
 You have to configure a Target API Object, this will be used to perform writeback to the target (using Peliqan’s writeback functions in the selected Connector).
-You also have to select a Target table.
-The app will NOT write to this table, however the table is used to discover the available fields in the target.

 image